duongthaiha/msft-ciam-playbook/http-scripts/README.md

 ```

 ### In `http-client.env.json`
-Make a file in the same directory (or a parent) of the `core-operations.http` file:
+Make a file in the same directory (or a parent) of the file you want to work with:
 ```json
 {
     "dev": {